 According to the book, Brendan was hospitalized at various locations over the next eleven months.
 He left England on January 5, 1945, arriving in the United States on January 15.
-His US recovery began for a few days at Halloran General Hospital in New York, but by January 19 he was at Schick Hospital in Clinton, Iowa.
+His stateside recovery began with a few days at Halloran General Hospital in New York, but by January 19 he was at Schick Hospital in Clinton, Iowa.
 May 4 found him at the Percy Jones Convalescent Center in Battle Creek, Michigan.
 He was finally discharged on September 8, 1945.

 Here’s a mystery: My grandfather Williams was shot during the war - we all knew this - and when I was a little boy I was in awe every time he showed me those round scars, one on each side of his forearm, where a bullet had passed clean through.
 So why was he hospitalized for nearly a year?
 Were there injuries or complications which my mother and her brother were never told of?